Nos78/file-header-comments/README.md

 This release candidate has been prepared under a new publisher.
 This effectively means that it becomes a new extension with a new history.
 Without any links to the old extension, sadly this means that users of the existing extension will not be upgraded automatically.
 We have made attempts to contact the original author in the hope that either we can merge our new functionality into the parent repository, have the ability to modify the existing extension, or else have it transferred under our control.
 Failing any of those options, then mark the old extension as deprecated and direct users to install this new one.

+File comment headers for most common file types are now supported.
+Each type has its own the template that can be found in the settings.
+The look is identical to the C-Style comment block, but using the alternative comment character instead of an asterisk (*).

 Added support for languages that use alternative characters for comments:
-  1. Shell scripts and other scripting languages, such as perl and python, use # comments.
+  1. Shell scripts and other scripting languages, such as perl and python use hash (#) character for comments.
-  2. Visual basic uses ' for comments.
+  2. Visual basic uses apostrophe (') character for comments.
-  3. html comment blocks use <!-- -->
+  3. A html comment block uses exclamation mark and dashes between angled brackets.

 Now you can add file headers for all these file types.
 The template for each of these can be found in the settings.
 The default template looks the same as for the C-style comment block, but with the alternative character instead of *.

 ### 0.0.3 :
 *This is a summary list of the changes that have been committed to the github repository since the last marketplace release up until the repository was forked on 2022-10-13. **Note** that this version was not released to the marketplace, nor is there a downloadable release package.*